Lelong numbers of currents of full mass intersection: Relative non-pluripolar products

 \begin{remark} Let $P$ and $P'$ be closed positive $(1,1)$-currents and $Q$ a closed positive currents such that $P'$ is less singular than $P$ and potentials of $P$ are integrable with respect to the trace measure of $Q$.
 Put $T:= P \wedge Q$ and $T':= P' \wedge Q$.
 Then Theorem \ref{th-mono-current11} still holds for these $T',T$ with the same proof.
 The only minor modification is that the potentials $\varphi, \varphi'$ of $T,T'$ in the last proof are replaced by those of $P,P'$. \end{remark}

 For a $(1,1)$-current $P$, recall that \emph{the polar locus} $I_P$ of $P$ is the set of $x\in X$ so that the potentials of $P$ are equal to $-\infty$ at $x$.
+By abuse of language, we say that a closed positive current $T$ has no mass on a Borel set $A \subset X$, if the trace measure of $T$ has no mass on $A$.

 For every pseudoeffective $(1,1)$-class $\beta$ in $X$, we define its \emph{polar locus $I_\beta$} to be that of a current with minimal singularities in $\beta$.
 This is independent of the choice of a current with minimal singularities.
 We have the following.

 \begin{lemma} Assume that $T$ is of bi-degree $(1,1)$.
 Then we have